SHI66ie/BlockMusic/PRODUCTION_FIX.md

    - `QueryClientProvider`
    - `RainbowKitProvider`

-This double wrapping created a circular dependency that Vite's production bundler couldn't resolve, leading to the initialization error.
+This double wrapping created a circular dependency that Vite's production bundler couldn't resolve.

+### 2. Circular Hook Dependencies (Fixed in commit 971c25a)
+The subscription hooks had a circular dependency chain:

+1. **SubscriptionContextProvider.tsx** → imported `useSubscription` from `hooks/useSubscription.ts`
+2. **hooks/useSubscription.ts** → imported from `SubscriptionContext`
+3. **hooks/useSubscriptionHook.ts** → re-exported from `contexts/useSubscription.ts`
+4. **contexts/useSubscription.ts** → also exported `useSubscription`

+This created a circular initialization loop where the provider tried to use the hook before the context was fully initialized.

-## Solution
+## Solutions

+### Fix 1: Remove Duplicate Provider Wrapping

 Removed the duplicate provider wrapping from `App.tsx`, keeping only the providers in `main.tsx`.

-### Changes Made to App.tsx:
+**Changes Made to App.tsx:**
 - ✅ Removed `WagmiProvider` import and usage
 - ✅ Removed `QueryClientProvider` import and usage
 - ✅ Removed `RainbowKitProvider` import and usage